AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 **Q**: Which operating systems can EstateSearch run on?<br>
 **A**: EstateSearch can run on Windows, macOS, and Linux, as long as Java `17` is installed and used.<br>

+**Q**: What will happen to my data if the application crashes, or I accidentally quit the app without saving the data?<br>
+**A**: Not to worry!
+Your data is updated after every command that you execute, and it will be saved to the storage file called `estatesearch.json`

 **Q**: How are duplicates determined for clients and properties?<br>
 **A**: Clients are considered duplicates if they have the same, `NAME`, `PHONE`, `EMAIL`, and `ADDRESS` field.
 Properties are considered duplicates if they have the same `PROPERTY NAME`.
 Comparisons are case-insensitive.<br>

-**Q**: What will happen to my data if the application crashes or I accidentally quit the app without saving the data?<br>
-**A**: Not to worry!
-Your data is updated after every command that you execute and it will be saved to the storage file called `estatesearch.json`
 ---

 ## Known issues